microsoft/calculator/docs/ManualTests.md

 3. Resize the window vertically
 *Expected: The buttons automatically expand or shrink to fit the available screen size and the percent, square-root, squared and reciprocal buttons disappear when the screen height is small*
 4. Click the Always-on-Top button again
-*Expected: The original window layout from before Step 1 should be restored*
+*Expected: Calculator is in Standard mode and the original window layout from before Step 1 is restored*
 5. Click the Always-on-Top button again
-*Expected: The window size from after Step 3 should be restored*
+*Expected: Calculator is in Always-on-Top mode and the window size from after Step 3 is restored*
 6. Close the "Calculator" app
-7. Launch the "Calculator" app again and click the Always-on-Top button *Expected: The window size from right before you closed the app should be restored*
+7. Launch the "Calculator" app again and click the Always-on-Top button *Expected: The window size from right before closing from Always-on-Top mode (ie. after Step 5) is restored*

 **Test 4**
 Steps:
 1. Change the system default app language to Arabic
-2. From the Standard Calculator page, click the Always-on-Top button *Expected: UI/Menu should be localized (for example, the title bar buttons should be in right-to-left order)*
+2. From the Standard Calculator page, click the Always-on-Top button *Expected: UI/Menu is localized (for example, the title bar buttons is in right-to-left order)*
 3. Input "/", "0", “Enter” on the keyboard
-*Expected: Error message should be in Arabic*
+*Expected: Error message is in Arabic*
+4. Click the Always-on-Top button again
+*Expected: Calculator is in Standard mode and all operator (except for "CE", "C", "Delete" and "=") and memory buttons are disabled

 **Test 5**
 Steps:
 1. Open the "Narrator" app
 2. From the Standard Calculator page, click the Always-on-Top button
 3. Tab over the Always-on-Top button
-*Expected: Narrator should read the localized version of "Back to full view"*
+*Expected: Narrator reads the localized version of "Back to full view"*
 4. Tab over the main results field
-*Expected: Narrator should read the localized version of exactly what's displayed (ie. "0")*
+*Expected: Narrator reads the localized version of exactly what's displayed (ie. "0")*
 5. Tab over the rest of the UI elements
-*Expected: Narrator should read the localized version of the UI elements' contents*
+*Expected: Narrator reads the localized version of the UI elements' contents*

+**Test 6**
+Steps:
+1. Navigate to the Scientific Calculator page *Expected: The Always-on-Top button is hidden*
+2. Navigate to the Standard Calculator page
+*Expected: The Always-on-Top button is visible*

 ## Basic Verification Tests